harryfyjiswalker/GEOL0069_Week4/README.md

 - *Spherical Assumption:* Because K-means uses the L2 norm to assign points to the nearest centroid, it implicitly assumes that clusters are spherical and have similar diameters.
 As such, it can be ineffective on datasets featuring non-spherical geometries—such as elongated, elliptical, or manifold shapes—as well as clusters with significantly varying densities or very different sizes.
 - *Hard-clustering:* In K-means, a point belongs entirely to one cluster, even if it is exactly on the border between the two; as such, it forces a binary decision on ambiguous data ponts.
 - *Non-convexity:* The loss surface in K-means in non-convex and therefore prone to lcoal optima, so the final result depends strongly on the initial random mean positions (K-means++ can be used to circumvent this issue by choosing initial centroids that are far apart from each other)
+- k (number of clusters) must be chosen manually [9]

+An example implementation is shown below.

 ```python
 # Import KMeans algorithm from scikit-learn library, alongside matplotlib and numpy